EthStats/floca/README.md

 ```

 If 'loggly' attribute is present with filled values, [floca](https://github.com/UpwardsMotion/floca) will establish connection to the Loggly server and use it as logging facility.

+If the following environment variables are set,  [floca](https://github.com/UpwardsMotion/floca) will respect them as configuration:

+	LOGGLY_TOKEN, LOGGLY_SUBDOMAIN

 #### Log to files